-Every Muslim monument was once a Hindu temple or structure, according to self-proclaimed pseudo-historians.
-One of their claims is that the Delhi Minar, known as 'Qutb Minar,' is actually Vishnu Stambh.
-[According one Mr. Kanwar Sain, Qutb Minar is the Jaya Sthamb or Kirti Sthamb of Visaldev Vigrah Raj!.
-Another person makes it an observatory built by Samudra Gupta.]
+According to self-proclaimed pseudo-historians, many Muslim monuments were once Hindu temples or structures.
+One of their claims is that the Delhi Minar, also known as Qutb Minar, is actually Vishnu Stambh.
+Mr. Kanwar Sain has argued that the Qutb Minar is the Jaya Sthamb or Kirti Sthamb of Visaldev Vigrah Raj.
+Another person has suggested that it was an observatory built by Samudra Gupta.

-According to the evidence of the inscriptions, the basement storey of the Minar was built by Qutub-ud-din Aibak (r: 1206-1210) while he was the Viceroy of Delhi from 1193 to 1206, as a dedication to his master Muhammad Ghori, and the rest of it [2, 3 & 4 storeys] was completed by Iltutmish (r: 1211-1236).
-Firoz Shah Tughlaq (r: 1351-1388) repaired the 4th storey, which was struck by lightening, in 1368, and 'raised it higher than it was before'.
-The 5th storey and the cupola was added by him.
-It was subsequently repaired by Sikandar Lodi (r: 1489-1517) in 1503.
+Based on Arabic and Nagari inscriptions, the basement storey of the Minar was built by Qutub-ud-din Aibak (r: 1206-1210) while he was the Viceroy of Delhi from 1193 to 1206, as a tribute to his master Muhammad Ghori, and the rest of it [2, 3 & 4 storeys] was completed by Iltutmish (r: 1211-1236).
+Firoz Shah Tughlaq (r: 1351-1388) repaired the fourth storey, which had been damaged by lightening, in 1368, and 'raised it higher than before'.
+He also added the fifth storey and the cupola.
+The Minar was later restored by Sikandar Lodi (r: 1489-1517) in 1503.

 By analyzing the descriptions of the Minar given by Amir Khusru in his Qiran us-Sa'dain and Muhammad Aufi in his Jawami ul-Hikayat, one can confirm that Qutb Minar was the Mazina of the nearby Quwwat-ul-Islam mosque, though its lower gallery was used for that purpose.
 [Mazina is a minaret with a staircase built inside to allow the muezzin (the person in charge of calling devotees to the mosque to offer prayers, or azaan) to reach the highest point of the minaret to announce the azaan.
 Mazina allows devotees who are not near the mosque to hear the muezzin's call.]
-It was also a Tower of Glory
+It was also a Tower of Glory.

 The 'Vishnu Stambh' is already there standing at the site in the form of an Iron Pillar, he added.